InnerSpace (video game)

 InnerSpace is an adventure video game developed by PolyKnight Games and published by Aspyr.
 It was released worldwide on January 16, 2018, for Linux, Microsoft Windows, OS X, PlayStation 4, Nintendo Switch and Xbox One.

+Development

 InnerSpace is the first title from PolyKnight Games.
 Inspired by the character-driven narratives of Journey and Grow Home, development of InnerSpace was funded through Kickstarter.

 The partnership between PolyKnight Games and Aspyr was announced at PAX East 2017.

 Reception

 Innerspace received mixed to average reviews from critics.